jamesbsilva/DropPlot/README.md

 Directory plot parameter files
 ------
-If directory contains a file plotparams.dat
+If directory of the dragged gile contains a file called plotparams.dat

 then